Blog

 When it comes to designing a print piece, you have complete control over what people are ultimately going to see.
 You can choose where you want the text, the font, how you want the images to be cropped, and any design flourishes you want to add.
 Be careful not to go overboard—you can say more with less sometimes—but when you design for print you can explore your creative space and trust that the completed work will reflect your intent.

-Carefully proofread your print piece for misspellings, grammar, message, and design elements.
+Print is final, so carefully proofread your print piece for misspellings, grammar, message, and design elements.
 Once it’s printed, it’s done.
 Changes can be costly.

 Web Design